 A good starting point in figuring out if you are still liable on the judgment is to ask whether the underlying debt is nondischargeable.
-Certain debts are usually automatically nondischargeable, including the following:
+Nondischargeable debts include the following:

-If the judgment does not relate to these categories, and the creditor doesn't object to discharge, then you can discharge the lawsuit judgment in Chapter 7 bankruptcy (but a lien still might remain—more below).
+If the judgment doesn’t relate to these categories, and the creditor doesn't object to your discharge, then you can discharge the lawsuit judgment in Chapter 7 bankruptcy (but a lien still might remain—more below).

 For more information, read Nondischargeable Debts in Chapter 7 Bankruptcy.